 Cognizant and paranoid about scent, let alone potentially introducing some strange new deer funk, I wonder: Where is this stuff collected?
 If it is from a Kansas doe, and I’m hunting in Texas?
 Does that matter to a buck?
 Do bucks have a “type”?
 I mean there are certainly differences between New York girls and Southern belles.
 So, I set out to find answers.
 Do mass produced brands like Tinks work?
 Or is it small brands like Signal 11 Lures that really give you the edge?

 I began phoning around.
-When it comes to tagging big bucks, there is one man I know who has the corner on the mystical flight of the arrow market, and his name is Ted Nugent.
-Ted told me about a guy named Steve Ciasullo, who produces his endorsed line of lures along with his own line, Signal 11 Lures.
+When it comes to tagging big bucks, there is one man I know who has the corner on the mystical flight of the arrow market.
+His name is Ted Nugent.
+Ted told me about a guy named Steve Ciasullo, who produces Ted’s endorsed line of lures along with his own line, Signal 11 Lures.

 Steve has been in the business for 15 years, and as a small company he runs with his son, produces some of the most sought-after lures on the market, due in part to the care and time he takes making each bottle of attractant—that and his 40-plus years as a hunter.
 “Signal 11 Lures maximize my backstrap celebration.
 It’s killer stuff,” Uncle Ted told me.
 And after a few phone conversations with Steve I began to understand why.